Diagnosing Addiction in Another Person

 Consultation

-The initial consultation in addiction treatment involves a private meeting with a qualified professional who simply conducts a interview to understand the individual’s substance use history and behaviour patterns.
+The initial consultation in addiction treatment involves a private meeting with a qualified professional who simply conducts an interview to understand the individual’s substance use history and behaviour patterns.
 This session is key in identifying the nature and extent of the substance use, its triggers and the overall impact on the individual’s life, including physical health, mental well-being and social relationships.
 It also serves to establish a rapport and trust between the professional and the individual, essential for effective treatment.
 The information gathered during this consultation is central in creating a personalised treatment plan, emphasising confidentiality and ethical considerations to ensure the individual’s comfort and privacy.

 Medical and Psychological